 Our procurement process for raw materials involves sourcing both domestically and internationally.
-Rock phosphate, a key ingredient in SSP and GSSP, is imported from countries like Jordan, Morocco, Egypt, and Gulf states.
+Rock phosphate, a key ingredient in SSP and GSSP,is both procured domestically and imported from countries such as Jordan, Morocco, Egypt, and Gulf states.
 Additionally, we procure beneficiated rock phosphate (BRP) locally.
 Another essential raw material, sulfuric acid, is sourced from local suppliers in Madhya Pradesh.